shreya-3101/Packet-Guide-AI/README.md

 We are committed to enhancing the functionalities of PacketGuide AI.
 Stay tuned for future updates as we work towards making this tool even more beneficial for everyone.

 ## Contributing
-Please read CONTRIBUTING.md for details on our code of conduct, and the process for submitting pull requests to us.
+Please read CONTRIBUTING.md for details on our [Code of Conduct](/CODE_OF_CONDUCT.md), and the process for submitting pull requests to us.

 ## License
-This project is licensed under the MIT License - see the LICENSE.md file for details.
+This project is licensed under the MIT License - see the [License](/LICENSE.md)LICENSE.md file for details.

 ## Contact
 Contact